Using JIRA for Bug Tracking

 After you've added the user to a group, you should edit their role within your newly created project.

 - Click 'Project Roles' in the far right column, then click 'Edit Project Roles.'

-- Here, you can check each role that the selected user should have for each project in your instance.
+- Here, you can change the roles that the selected user has for each project in your instance.

-Once you've chosen who plays each role for each project, you can use those roles to define project permissions.
-When you edit permissions, you'll notice that by default permissions are set up for roles - rather than individual users or groups.
-The great thing about this is that those roles, and hence the connected permissions, can be changed per project - by people who aren't JIRA administrators.
-This is especially helpful if you have a large number of users to maintain, and want to keep JIRA administration restricted to just a few.
+Once you've chosen who plays each role in your projects, you can use those roles to define project permissions.
+By default, permissions are setup for roles - rather than individual users or groups. because of this, those roles, and hence the connected permissions, can be changed per project.
+This is especially helpful if you have a large number of users to maintain and want to keep JIRA administration restricted to just a few.